Ferratauris/hugo/content/en/webhosting/Hugo and Netlify.md

 This is by far my favorite way.
 The website you are viewing right now is made by using this method.

-Once again, Your website will haveto be registered to be accessible from the public, but that will then be all.
+Once again, Your website will have to be registered to be accessible from the public, but that will then be all.
 No paying Google or Amazon, only the domain name.

 So let’s start.